Employer of Record

 Working Hours

 Employees can work up to an average of 40 hours per week annually.
-The working day should not exceed nine hours, and employees must receive a rest period of at least 15 minutes if working continuously for six hours.
+The working day should not exceed nine hours, unless otherwise agreed in accordance with the law or the applicable CBA, and employees must receive a rest period of at least 15 minutes if working continuously for six hours.
 Additionally, there must be a minimum of 12 hours between the end of one working day and the start of the next.
 Night shifts are defined as work performed between 10:00 p.m. and 6:00 a.m.

 Overtime

 According to the CBA or, in its absence, the individual contract, overtime may be compensated either financially or with additional rest time.
-The total number of overtime hours cannot exceed 80 per year.
+The total number of overtime hours cannot exceed 80 per year, excluding overtime compensated with rest within the legally allowed period.

 Probation Period

 In Spain, the probation period, also known as the trial period, provides employers with an opportunity to assess the abilities and suitability of a new employee before making a permanent commitment.
-This period allows either party to terminate the employment contract freely, without needing to provide a reason, prior notice, or indemnity.
+This period allows either party to terminate the employment contract freely, without needing to provide a reason, prior notice, or indemnity, subject to legal protections.
 Here, Mercans outlines the essential aspects of probation periods in Spain to help employers navigate this crucial phase of employment.

 General Provisions